ustinian-wang/blog/docs/Resume.md

 - Managed comprehensive mall management projects across PC, mobile, and WeChat platforms.
 - Spearheaded critical features such as Points Reward and Flash Sale, driving user engagement.
 - Designed reusable UI components, streamlining workflow and enhancing efficiency.
+- Shipping code transformer based on AST to improve speed in historical codes refactor.
 - Tailored business specifications to optimize operational practices.
 - You can visit its offical webside to know about what the features I maintain in daily work.
 See it on <https://mall.fkw.com/>

 ## Education